cdevroe/favorite-toots/README.md

 # Mastodon Favorites WordPress Plugin

-This plugin should be considered beta.
+**This plugin should be considered beta.**

+Add a list of your favorite toots on Mastodon to any page on your website using a block.

 Coming soon to the WordPress Plugin directory.

-Add a list of your favorite toots on Mastodon to any page on your website using a block or shortcode.
+(Currently in review)

 ## Version History

-See changelog in readme.txt
+See Changelog in readme.txt

 ## Contributing